corymcdaniel/react-sorted-images/README.md

 ## Issue
-This only occurs in a production build.
+This only occurs in a Gatsby production build.

 When providing an array of objects that include an image source url to a component, you would expect the properties to display per object.